 Conclusions, limitations and future research

 Grocery retailers need to effectively manage their inventory and, to achieve that, they rely use forecasting models and welcome new approaches that will enable them to improve on what they are currently doing.
-Recent studies focus on incorporating more information (e.g., Gur Ali et al., 2009; Huang et al., 2014; Ma et al. (2016).
+Recent studies focus on incorporating more information (e.g., Gur Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
 However, they all assume a constant effect of marketing activities such as price reductions and feature and display promotions which may actually change over time because of the impact of external factors including a change in economic conditions, the change of the consumer taste, and new competition entry etc. However, the data on these factors is not always available to incorporate into the model.
 Or, we do not actually know which of these external factors are actually causing the structural break.
-As a result, the conventional models with the data that is used in building these models will be subject to a structural break and potentially generate biased and consequently produce less accurate forecasts.
+As a result, the conventional models with all the available data used in model building may be subject to a structural break and potentially generate biased and less accurate forecasts.

-Our research focuses on how to mitigate the problem with data of the marketing activities which retailers typically have control over.
+Our research focuses on how to mitigate the problem using data of the marketing activities which retailers typically have control over.
 We propose a set of models which take into account the potential forecast bias caused by a structural break.
 The ADL-intra-EWC model generates forecasts which are the combination of various sets of forecasts by the ADL-intra model with different estimation windows under the condition where structural breaks are detected.
 It tries to obtain an effective trade-off between the forecast bias and the forecast error variance.
 The ADL-intra-IC model tries to offset the potential forecast bias by adding the estimate of the forecast bias back to the error term at a cost of inflated forecast error variance when structural breaks are detected.
 Based on our experiments, we find that these models outperform the ADL-intra model across all the 28 product categories.
-Table 7 shows the percentage reductions of various error measures by these models compared to compared to different benchmark models.
+Table 7 shows the percentage reductions of various error measures by these models compared to different benchmark models.
 For example, for the forecast horizon of one to eight weeks ahead, the ADL-intra-EWC model reduces the SMAPE of the ADL-intra model by 0.22% and reduces the SMAPE of the Base-lift model by 13.97%.
 The ADL-intra-IC model reduces the SMAPE of the ADL-intra model by 0.18% and reduces the SMAPE of the Base-lift model by 13.94%.
-At the category level, the ADL-intra-EWC model and the ADL-intra-IC model have superior forecasting performance compared to the ADL-intra model for most of the product categories.
+More important than these average reductions, at the category level, the ADL-intra-EWC model and the ADL-intra-IC model have superior forecasting performance compared to the ADL-intra model for most of the product categories.

 We also observe that the ADL-intra-EWC model has the best performance for the promoted forecast period while the ADL-intra-IC model dominates the non-promoted forecast period.
 We, therefore, combine the ADL-intra-EWC model with the ADL-intra-IC model based on whether or not the focal product is being promoted.
 The so-called ADL-EWC-IC model thus generates the most accurate forecasts across all the candidate models.
-The ADL-EWC-IC model has superior forecasting performances compared to the ADL-intra model for 21 out of 28 product categories.
+The ADL-EWC-IC model has superior forecasting performances compared to the ADL-intra model for 21 out of 28 product categories with an overall improvement of ?.